gustycooper/gustycooper.github.io/mydoc/mydoc_1_first_programs.md

 Writing a program is primarily creating algorithms and data structures that solve the problem.
 We have a general feel for algorithms that we studied in <a href="{{ "/mydoc_1_algorithms" | prepend: site.baseurl }}">Algorithms</a>.
 We began our study of data structures with Java primitive types in [Primitive Types](/gustycooper.github.io/mydoc_1_primitive_types).
 We will now create our first Java programs using Java primitive types and some simple intutive control flow.
 This will be done precisely inorder to adhere to Java syntax.

+## Programming Languages - Syntax and Semantics

 Recall from <a href="{{ "/mydoc_1_problem_solving" | prepend: site.baseurl }}">Problem Solving</a> that we learned knowledge that and knowledge how.
 Knowledge that is just facts that you stick in your brain.
 Knowledge how is knowing how to do things.
 Programming involves both types of knowledge.
 Our study of programming involves the following.

 * Programming language syntax
   * This is knowledge that
   * The syntax can be tedious and you have to understand it.
+  * Programming language syntax is similar to the syntax (or punctuation) of our natural languages.
 * Creating an algorithm and its data structures that solves a problem
   * This is knowledge how
   * This is the semantics or meaning of our program.